AkkshataGuptaa/Clustering-for-Customization-Profiling-Learners-to-Optimize-Educational-Impact/README.md

 # Clustering-for-Customization-Profiling-Learners-to-Optimize-Educational-Impact
-This project focuses on clustering learners based on attributes such as job roles, companies, and experience to create personalized learning paths.
-By profiling both learners and their professional backgrounds, the goal is to deliver tailored content, improve engagement, and provide targeted mentorship for a more impactful learning experience.
+📘 Project: Learner & Company Profiling for Personalized Learning This project leverages clustering techniques to group learners based on their job roles, company profiles, and professional experience.
+The aim is to personalize learning experiences by tailoring content recommendations, learning paths, and mentorship opportunities.
+It also includes company-level profiling to uncover patterns that enhance learning strategies based on background and preferences.

+🔍 Key Features
+- Learner profiling using clustering algorithms
+- Company-wise grouping to identify learning needs
+- Tailored recommendations for content and mentorship
+- Data-driven personalization for improved engagement